Dijky/spot-service-provider/README.md

 spot-service-provider
 =====================

-`SpotServiceProvider` allows you to easily integrate the [Spot ORM](http://phpdatamapper.com/) with Silex.
+`SpotServiceProvider` allows you to easily integrate the [Spot ORM](http://phpdatamapper.com/) with Pimple 3.

 Installation
 -